Tarun Tejpal rape case: Bombay HC issues notice on Goa government’s appeal against acquittal

 Mehta also said that the court order had instances of the trial court’s attempts to define the conduct of the woman, her reaction to the crime and her past sexual conduct.

+At the May 27 hearing, Mehta had also disapproved the observations made about the involvement of Jaising in the case.

+In its order on May 21, the district and sessions court of Mapusa in Goa said the complainant had not shown the “kind of normative behaviour” expected from her, among other things.
+In her 527-page judgment, Additional Sessions Judge Kshama Joshi noted that Tejpal was granted “benefit of doubt” in the absence of corroborative evidence to support the allegations made by the complainant.

-In its appealing, the Goa government has said that the trial court’s judgement was “coloured by prejudice and patriarchy”.
+In its appeal, the Goa government has said that the trial court’s judgement was “coloured by prejudice and patriarchy”.

 The case